StamusNetworks/gophercap/README.md

 ## Map

 PCAP metadata mapper.
-Collects timestamp information needed by replay command along with other useful information.
-Such as largest packet size, total packet size, packet count, PPS, etc. Can take a lot of time to complete on bigger datasets, as it needs to iterate over all pcap files.
-Thus the reason for separating this functionality as independent subcommand, rather than wasting time before each replay sequence.
-PCAPs are processed concurrently on workers, though.
+Collects timestamp information needed by replay command, along with other useful information.
+Such as largest packet size, total packet size, packet count, PPS, etc. Can take a lot of time to complete on bigger datasets, as it needs to iterate over all PCAP files.
+Thus reason for making this a separate subcommand, rather than wasting time before each replay sequence.
+PCAPs are processed concurrently on workers.
 So, the time needed depends on system IO throughput and CPU performance.

 ```
 Usage: